mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 Therefore a middlebox does not need to check the length and integrity field.
 These field are provided for receiver-side handling on unknown PCF types.

 If a sender requests information from a path, these are generally used to expose information about the traffic for measurement or diagnostic purposes.
 These signals generally take the form of accumulators: initialized to some value by the sender, and subject to some aggregation function by each on-path device that understands them.
 In any case, the information sent and received is to be treated as advisory only, given its integrity cannot be checked.

 A PLUS receiver that receives a PLUS packet with an extended header and an unknown PCF type where the integrity indication is smaller than 11, MUST feed the non-integrity-protected part of the PCF value field back to the sender, using an encrypted feedback channel provided by the upper layer protocol.
 The sender usually consumes this data as it has requested it previously from the path.
-However, the sender SHOULD check if the information received is reasonable and otherwise consider to not use this extension header again on this path.
-Such a check should include the following considerations: 1) If the information was intended to be consumed by the receiver, the receiver indicates by reflecting this information that the PFC is unknown.
-2) If the value field is empty/zero, this indicates that there is no path element on the current path that supports the requested PCF.
-However, as the path can change, a PLUS sender might re-try to requested the information at a later point of time or if any indication is received that the path might have cahnged.
+The sender SHOULD check the reasonability of the received information, as follows:

+- If the information was intended to be consumed by the receiver instead of the sender, reflecting  the receiver indicates by reflecting this information that the PFC is unknown.
+- If the value field is unchanged from its initial value, this may indicate that there is no path element on the current path that supports the requested PCF.
+However, as the path can change, a PLUS sender might re-try to requested the information at a later point of time or if any indication is received that the path might have changed.
-3) If the PCF value field has an invalid or unreasonable value regarding the requested PCF type, this may be an indication that the scratch space is misused, and the sender SHOULD NOT use this extended header PCF on this path anymore.
+- If the PCF value field has an invalid or unreasonable value regarding the requested PCF type, this may be an indication that the scratch space is misused, and the sender SHOULD NOT use this extended header PCF on this path anymore.

-The PCF types 0x00 and 0x11 are used for special purposes.
+The PCF types 0x00 and 0xff are used for special purposes.
 0x00 indicates that another 1-byte type field is followed (before the length and integrity indication) to provide future extensibility.
-The type 0x11 indicates that that PLUS payload data follows (without a PDF length and integrity indication).
-The semantics of this PLUS payload are not specified in this document but e.g. can be used to carry ICMP messages over PLUS.
+The type 0xff indicates that that PLUS payload data follows (without a PDF length and integrity indication).
+The semantics of this PLUS payload are not specified in this revision of this document but e.g. can be used to carry ICMP messages over PLUS.

 If the length field is zero, the integrity indication field is not specified and reserved for future use.
-It MUST be set to zero and ignored at reception.
+It MUST be set to zero and ignored by the receiver.

 ## Measurement and Diagnostics using the Extended Header

 We have identified the following signals that can be exposed by the sender as potentially useful for measurement and diagnostic purposes.
 These signals are advisory only, and should not be presumed by either the endpoints or devices along the path to affect forwarding behavior.
+Details of type and encoding for these information

-- Packet number echo delta time (Type 0x21, 3-byte sender to path) Exposes the interval between the receipt of the packet whose number appears in the PSE and the transmission of this packet, as in section 4.1.2 of {{IPIM}}.
+- Packet number echo delta time.
+Exposes the interval between the receipt of the packet whose number appears in the PSE and the transmission of this packet, as in section 4.1.2 of {{IPIM}}.
 Together with analysis of the PSN and PSE sequence, this allows high-precision RTT estimation.